Chronic Suicidality and Self-Harm in BPD – July 2023

 - common systemic dynamics that occur between professionals when faced with risk in borderline personality disorder, and how to navigate these issues.

-Please note, Monash Health staff need not enrol.
-For any enquiries, please contact pd@cairnmillar.edu.au.
+Please note, Monash Health Casey sector staff are being offered this course as part of a research project and need not apply.
+For any enquiries about this, please contact pd@cairnmillar.edu.au.

 Our Trainers